mapilary/mapilary-integration-starter/docs/en/03_Deliveries_administration.md

-duration    - duration of the job - automatically calculated time, taking into account distance between the pick-up and the drop address state       - job status - set to "Created" when a new record is saved (optional) **addresses** - address field * validFrom   - beginning of the delivery window - time, since when the consignee is present on the address (optional) validTo     - end of the delivery window - time, until when the consignee is present on the address (optional) consignee   - consignee's full name (optional) phoneNr     - consignee's phone number (mobile, ...) (optional) email       - consignee's e-mail address (optional) city        - address - city (optional) street      - address - street (optional) housenumber - address - house number (optional) coords      - geo-location coordinates (lat/lon) (optional)
+duration    - duration of the job - automatically calculated time, taking into account distance between the pick-up and the drop address state       - job status - set to "Created" when a new record is saved (optional) **addresses** - address field * validFrom   - beginning of the delivery window.
+The time, since when the consignee is present at the address (optional) validTo     - end of the delivery window.
+The time, until when the consignee is present at the address (optional) consignee   - consignee's full name (optional) phoneNr     - consignee's phone number (mobile, ...) (optional) email       - consignee's e-mail address (optional) city        - name of the city (optional) street      - name of the street (optional) housenumber - house number (optional) coords      - geo-location coordinates (lat/lon) (optional)

     {